A Bootstrap Multigrid Eigensolver: Conclusions

 \section{Conclusions}

-In this paper, we designed and analyzed a finite element bootstrap multigrid method for solving the shifted Laplace-Beltrami eigen-problem.
-Our analysis and numerical experiments focused mainly on this model problem since the true solutions are known, allowing us to systematically study the performance of the algorithm.
+In this paper, we introduced a bootstrap multigrid method for solving PDE eigenvalue problems.
+As we showed, the BMG algorithm is a geometric version of the BAMG setup algorithm from~\cite{BAMG2010} and it provides an overall framework for the design of multigrid eigensolvers.
+As an example, we designed and analyzed a finite element bootstrap multigrid method for solving the shifted Laplace-Beltrami eigenvalue problem.
+Our analysis and numerical experiments focused on this model problem since it is a challenging eigenvalue problem (the eigenvalues have high multiplicity and discretization and refinement of the problem leads to a non-nested sequence of meshes in the multilevel hierarchy) and the true solutions are known, allowing us to systematically study the performance of the algorithm.

-We extended the standard two-grid method from~\cite{HuCheng11ieig} for the Laplace eigen-problem on the plane to the shifted Laplace-Beltrami eigen-problem on a surface and we showed that the method gives optimal ($O(h^2)$) convergence, assuming that the coarsening is not too aggressive and that the coarse eigen-problem is solved using a direct method.
-We also showed that if the coarse mesh is not fine enough then a spectra loss phenomena occurs and that approximating larger eigenvalues requires increasingly finer coarse meshes.
-This in turn results in a suboptimal algorithm since the coarse eigen-problem has to be solved to high accuracy in order to maintain optimal convergence.
+First, we extended the standard two-grid method from~\cite{HuCheng11ieig} for the Laplace eigenvalue problem on the plane to the shifted Laplace-Beltrami eigenvalue problem on a surface and we showed that the method gives an optimal $O(h^2)$ convergence, assuming that the coarsening is not too aggressive and that the coarse eigenvalue problem is solved using a direct method.
+We also showed that if the coarse mesh is not fine enough then a ``spectra loss'' phenomena occurs and that approximating larger eigenvalues requires increasingly finer coarse meshes.

-To treat the spectral loss observed in the standard two-grid algorithm, we introduced a bootstrap method that enriches the coarse space with a subspace consisting of increasingly accurate approximations to the eigenpairs of interest.
-These approximations are computed by applying a few steps of relaxation to a symmetric source problem.
-We showed that the bootstrap approach is able to approximate eigenpairs with large multiplicity provided that the enrichment space has sufficiently large dimension.
-Generally, the dimension of the coarsest space depends on the dimension of the eigenspace that the user wants to compute, but it does not depend on which eigenpair is being approximated.
-We note that in cases where high dimensional enrichment subspaces are required to solve a given problem, multiple coarse spaces can be used in order to improve the efficiency of the overall algorithm.
+To treat this observed spectral loss in the standard two-grid algorithm, we considered the BMG method that enriches the coarse space with a \emph{subspace} consisting of increasingly accurate approximations to the eigenpairs of interest.
+Moreover, we showed that these approximations can be computed by applying only a few steps of relaxation to related symmetric source problems on finer meshes.
+Moreover, we showed that our approach is able to approximate eigenpairs with large multiplicity provided that the enrichment space has a sufficiently large dimension.
+Generally, the dimension of the coarsest space needs to depend on the dimension of the eigenspace that the user wants to compute.
+In addition, we showed that the bootstrap eigensolver can be used to compute a large portion of the eigenspace, starting with the smallest eigenpairs.
+We also showed that if instead only a few large eigenpairs are sought, then shifted indefinite systems can be solved using the BMG algorithm with Kaczmarz smoother in order to compute interior eigenpairs directly.
+Finally, we proved the convergence of our two-grid BMG approach for the shifted Laplace-Beltrami eigenvalue problem in a simplified setting, illustrating the ability of the method to directly compute interior eigenvalues.